pyladiesams/careers-with-python-beginner-apr2022/README.md

 ### Level: Beginner

 ## Meetup description
-This meetup is all about {meetup topic description}.
+This meetup is the second volume of the "Careers with Python" series that aims to guide you through the various career paths and opportunities available to you as a Python developer

 ### Talk 1 - {Name of the talk}